Perez, Reynolds home runs power Pirates past Indians, 6-3 - WHIZ News

 FOR STARTERS

-Indians starter Cal Quantrill pitched five scoreless innings, allowing three hits.
-He walked two, struck out two and also legged out an infield single.
+Indians starter Cal Quantrill pitched five scoreless innings on short rest, allowing three hits.
+He walked two, struck out two and legged out an infield single.

 Pirates rookie Wil Crowe went 4 2/3 innings, giving up two runs and four hits while walking two and striking out two.
 He remains winless in 12 career starts.